GenericMappingTools/pygmt/doc/api/index.rst

 Configuring the display settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following modules are provided directly through the :mod:`pygmt` top level
+The following module is provided directly through the :mod:`pygmt` top level
 package.

 .. autosummary::